HeleneFi/CollabFlowProcessSpace/README.md

 - Pull in a space of mine or collectively held all the kinds of people, projects, content and data to follow, aggregate and curate, and then send out, disseminate, activate.
 > Example, a lighter version of the [pull platform described here](http://menemania.typepad.com/helene_finidori/2012/02/engaging-for-the-commons.html), or [Netention](http://www.slideshare.net/helenefinidori/introduction-to-netention)

+- Visualize stigmergetic feedback and how parts of a whole can see the whole evolve, and the relationships between parts in action, enabling gaps to be identified, needs fulfilled, possibilities explored, and impacts visualized.
+> Some inspirations and more details [here](https://github.com/HeleneFi/Holoptic-Borderspace-Visualization)

 I'm thinking 'plugin', pinging, pining, RSS type of processes and flows...
 I'm thinking browser (does it make sense?) with the right plugins, processing, pulling and diffusing tools and semantic functions...